LeifMessinger/VideoAccelerometerSync/README.md

 ## Installation

 1. Download visual studio code, if you haven't already.
-Visual studio code might
 2. Clone this repository.
 3. Open `PrototypeCode.ipynb` in visual studio code.